What to do when your garden is overflowing with fresh herbs? Dry some.

 My first foray into the wonderful world of at-home herb drying was a real eye-opener!

-Before we get to the "how to's", here are some things to keep in mind, no matter which preserving method you're using ...
+There are a few things to keep in mind - no matter which preserving method you're using.

 Are you a patient soul?
 This is an easy way to dry lots of herbs at one time.
 But it's definitely not the quickest: